What causes stress in Indian daughter in laws? Has anyone ever thought about this very serious but the most ignored part of our society?

 The biggest culprits of all the dreams and desires, what people will say?
 If you decide to stay away from your in laws, this will be the first thought passing your mind.
 If you will decide to take a stand because of some extreme condition you might even stop because of the societal pressure around you.

 Who are they?
 But just imagine the power we give them to control our lives that we give up on so many things just because of the fear of getting judged and labeled by the society we live in.

 5) Sacrificing nature

 I have seen my mom always sacrificing her wishes to fulfill other’s commands.
 She is someone who has whittled herself completely just to please her mother in law and suit her needs.
 But in the end, I could never see my grandma appreciating her.
-Even today when my mom, who is a grandma herself my grandma criticizes my mom and tries to dominate her with her overpowering nature.
+We lost her last year, but till her last breath she was cursing my mom and I could never understand the reason behind it.

 How to deal with such disrespectful in laws?
 I learned from my mom that what I am not supposed to do, although I was conditioned exactly the way she chose to be with her in laws I drifted my ways sometime back when I saw her condition.
-She is a straight answer to the question, what causes stress in Indian daughter in law and how badly it can affect your physical health.
+She is a straight answer to the question, what causes stress in Indian daughter in law and how badly it can affect your physical health, it affected her badly.

 6) Self-pity zone

 Just imagine, you are done pleasing your in laws, you are done trying everything which could have made them happy yet they stay cold towards you, how will you feel or how will you treat yourself?
 You might go into self-pity, which will only increase the chances of emotional abuse which you will cause to yourself.

 Remember point number one?
 Drop the baggage and do it right now.
 In the end, you don’t want to pity yourself over something which is not even worth it.